See below for upcoming performances.

 INDIGENOUS YOUTH AND ELDERS COLLABORATE TO PERFORM

-Everything is a Circle is an adaptation of Illusion’s award-winning sexual abuse prevention play, Touch.
+Everything is a Circle began as an adaptation of Illusion’s award-winning sexual abuse prevention play, Touch.

-Bonnie Morris from Illusion and Sharon Day of the Indigenous Peoples' Task Force spoke about working together, which led to Bonnie, Karen Gundlach and Kathy Anlauf partnering with the Ikidowin Youth Theater Troupe, under the direction of Curtis Kirby, to create the an adaptation.
+Bonnie Morris from Illusion and Sharon Day of the Indigenous Peoples' Task Force spoke about working together, which led to Bonnie, Karen Gundlach and Kathy Anlauf partnering with the Ikidowin Youth Theater Troupe, under the direction of Sir Curtis Kirby III, to develop a piece for the Native American community .

 The Ikidowin invited members of the Grandmothers of the Ogitchidakwe Council to share their stories and experiences with us.
 As we heard their stories, the play grew to include the legacy of historical trauma.
-Friday, April 6th 2018, ten young Teens and three Elders performed Everything is a Circle and were warmly received by the Minnesota Indian Woman Sexual Assault Coalition Conference at the Grand Casino in Onamia.
+Everything is a Circle was warmly received by the Minnesota Indian Woman Sexual Assault Coalition Conference at the Grand Casino in Onamia.
+We performed again at the Minnesota Tribal Youth Gathering; the Fond du Lac Tribal and Community College; Indigenous Roots; AMHSA (Substance Abuse and Mental Health Services Administration) Native Connections Regional Grantee Meeting of the Great Lakes and Northern Plains Site; and at The Spirit Survives: A National Movement Toward Healing —the first conference of the National Native American Boarding School Healing Coalition.

 Under the direction of Curtis Kirby III and Illusion Theater staff, the youth in the Ikidowin Acting Ensemble program were trained in the issues surrounding sexual abuse, rehearsed scenes from the original play and began to create improvisations.